Natalie Payida Jabangwe: Career

 While pursuing her master's degree, she worked with National Cash Register and was part of the team that developed the digital payments strategy of the company.
 In January 2014, she relocated to Zimbabwe to lead EcoCash, having been headhunted for that purpose.
 In December 2016, she was reported to be the youngest chief executive of a mobile money company on the African continent, at that time.

-In May 2018, Payida Jabangwe, was nominated among the 100 Young Global Leaders of the World Economic Forum 2018, a platform used to groom "the world's brightest under 40 and most promising" future leaders.
+In May 2018, Payida Jabangwe was nominated among the 100 Young Global Leaders of the World Economic Forum 2018, a platform used to groom "the world's brightest under 40 and most promising" future leaders.
 She was also a 2017 Fellow of The Archbishop Desmond Tutu Leadership Fellowship Program.
 In November 2018, United Nations Secretary General António Guterres appointed her to the United Nations' Task Force on Digital Financing of Sustainable Development Goals, co-chaired by Maria Ramos and Achim Steiner.

-In 2018, Natalie Payida Jabangwe was named among the "100 Africa Economic Leaders for Tomorrow" by the Institut Choiseul for International Politics and Geoeconomics, a Paris-based think tank.
+In 2018, Payida Jabangwe was named among the "100 Africa Economic Leaders for Tomorrow" by the Institut Choiseul for International Politics and Geoeconomics, a Paris-based think tank.

 While at Spelman College in Atlanta, she interned in the office then-Atlanta Mayor, Shirley Franklin.
-Payida Jabangwe is credited with developing Atlanta's first information technology security policies in 2004, when Natalie was 21 years old.
+Payida Jabangwe is credited with developing Atlanta's first information technology security policies in 2004, when she was 21 years old.